brice2025/LowRent_Heardle/README.md

 Heardle game from mp3 files on local machine

 ## Uses:
  Uses pygame.mixer for mp3 player
- tkinter for GUI.
+ tkinter for GUI
  For volume use system volume.

 ## Music
  Prompt at beginning to point it to where your music files are.
  It will ignore subfolders.

 ## Premise of game: